-Partnership against Poaching and Illegal Wildlife Trade in Africa and Asia
+Partnership against Wildlife Crime in Africa and Asia

-Title: Partnership against Poaching and Illegal Wildlife Trade in Africa and Asia Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Country: Global, with a focus on sub-Saharan Africa and Asia Overall term: 2017 to 2021
+Title: Partnership against Wildlife Crime in Africa and Asia Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ), German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) Country: Global with focus on sub-Saharan Africa and Asia Overall term: 2021 to 2025

 Wildlife crime not only threatens wildlife populations and their habitats but also jeopardises the economic basis and security of the affected countries.
 Ivory, rhinoceros horn and pangolin scales are among the most trafficked wildlife products worldwide, originating mainly from African countries.
 The greatest demand for them is in Asian countries, where certain wildlife products are considered a status symbol or used in traditional medicine.

 Well-organised criminal networks, high profit margins and often weak governance provide a breeding ground for corruption along the entire illegal trade chain.
 Despite the major challenges, there have also been some initial regional successes in recent years.
 Nevertheless, overall efforts are not yet sufficient to successfully curb transnationally organised wildlife crime.

 Key actors make broader use of proven approaches to curb transnationally organised wildlife crime.

 The causes of wildlife crime and approaches to tackling it are complex and require measures that cross borders, regions and sectors.
 The project focuses on four areas of action:

 Strengthening key anti-poaching actors in transboundary protected areas and taking account of the crucial role of local communities.